jetbrains-academy/kotlin-onboarding-introduction/Introduction/welcome/task.md

 All topics will be accompanied by links to [the official Kotlin documentation](https://kotlinlang.org/docs/home.html), which you can read later.

-Note, this course **does not provide the detailed explanation** of the basic concepts like variables, it only shows how to use the concepts in Kotlin and may remind you of their definitions.
+Note, this course **does not provide detailed explanations** of basic concepts like variables.
+Instead, it shows how to use these concepts in Kotlin and may remind you of their definitions.

-Please join the course chat on Discord using [the link](https://discord.gg/pN3kfttB).
+Please join the course chat on Discord using [this link](https://discord.gg/pN3kfttB).
 There, you can ask questions, interact with instructors, and connect with your fellow students.

-Let's go!
+Let's get started!